LearnTeachCode/intro-javascript-class/week-6/6-2-github-post-delete.md

 <br/>

-**To see if it worked:** Check your GitHub profile page by going to https://github.com, clicking your profile photo in the top right, and then clickin on "Your profile" in the pop-up menu.
+**To see if it worked:** Check your GitHub profile page by going to https://github.com, clicking your profile photo in the top right, and then clicking on "Your profile" in the pop-up menu.
 You should see your new project appear in your list of repositories!

 <br/>